Zequez/logseq-vault/pages/Integrity.md

 	- What is it that I didn't look at when I gave my word that I would do something?
 		- It's a revelation.
 - It's about being curious about what is the source of my action, or the source of my inactions.
+- Understatements and exaggerations are both out of integrity
 - 6 different ways I give my word
 	- What I say or do
 	- .